-According to the Asthma and Allergy Foundation of America, there are almost 5 million children who suffer from asthma.
-This means that 1 in 20 children is living with asthma.
+According to the Asthma and Allergy Foundation of America, about 20% of adults and children in the United States suffer from allergies, including allergic asthma.
 Asthma ranks as the third highest cause of hospital stays for children, and the number one reason children miss school.
 These statistics are frightening.
-No one, especially a child, should have to face such unfair health obstacles.
+No one, especially a child, should have to face such health obstacles.

 What Is Asthma?

 Asthma is a chronic condition of the respiratory system.
 It is treatable, but not curable.
 It is characterized by a narrowing of the airways that bring air in and out of the lungs.
 For asthma-sufferers, the airways are lined with tissue that is constantly inflamed, even when a person with asthma isn't under distress.
 Because of the airway inflammation, the tissue is more susceptible to pollutants.
 So, when an asthma-sufferer breathes in a pollutant, an asthma attack occurs.
 During an asthma attack the airways contract and become very narrow, allowing less air to enter the lungs.
 Mucus can also begin to fill the airways when an asthma trigger is present, which also prevents air from easily passing.
 The common symptoms of an asthma attack are wheezing, shortness of breath, tightening of the chest, and coughing.

 The best treatment for your child's asthma is to take it seriously by learning all you can from your doctor and research.
 Then, help your child avoid asthma attacks by: